 As of 10 September 2021, people in the canton of Basel-Stadt who are interested can get vaccinated in several doctors' surgeries and pharmacies.
 This option is complementing the centrally located cantonal vaccination centre at Messe Basel.

 New vaccination recommendation for people who have already had Covid-19

-On the basis of the latest recommendation by the Swiss Committee on Vaccination Issues [Eidgenössischen Kommission für Impffragen (EKIF)], people who have already had Covid-19 only require one vaccination dose.
-However, this vaccination dose may only be administered at the earliest six months after the end of the illness.
-The vaccination may be administered to particularly high-risk individuals (e.g. older people aged 65 and over) after just three months.
+On the basis of the latest recommendation by the Swiss Committee on Vaccination Issues [Eidgenössischen Kommission für Impffragen (EKIF)] (EKIF, 22 June 2021), people who have already had Covid-19 only require one vaccination dose.
+However, this vaccination dose is recommended be administered within six months after the end of the illness, at the earliest four weeks after the infection.
+The vaccination should be administered to particularly high-risk individuals (e.g. older people aged 65 and over) within three months.

 When you register for your vaccination appointment, you will be able to say whether you have already had Covid-19 and when.
-Please note that you will only be given a vaccination appointment when the period of six (or three) months has passed.
+Please note that you will only be given a vaccination appointment when the period of one month has passed.
 You will also need to bring proof that you have already had Covid-19 to the vaccination appointment with you.
 The following will be accepted as proof:

 - Proof from a test centre

 - A medical certificate

 - A certificate from a pharmacy